Self Assessment

 This page focuses on self-assessment without tools—using visual cues, mirror checks, and simple measurement comparisons to determine your body shape on your own.

-Our Body Shape Finder guide takes a different approach, covering three distinct methods: the mirror method, the measurement method, and the photo method.
-If you prefer a structured, multi-method approach, that guide may suit you better.
+Our Body Shape Calculator takes a different approach with an automated measurement-based assessment.
+If you prefer a structured, tool-assisted method, that may suit you better.

 Frequently Asked Questions